 - A total of 30 CEUs over three years are required for recertification, including five mandatory CEUs in Peer Review and 25 CEUs in a variety of other categories.

-- CPR and/or Neonatal Resuscitation may not be used as part of your CEU totals.
+- Maintain CPR and neonatal resuscitation certification.
+(CPR and/or neonatal resuscitation may not be used as part of your CEU totals.)

 All applicants and CPMs are required to complete a workshop, module, or course on Cultural Competency for certification and recertification.
 Approved Courses/Modules are:

 - A course on cultural competency within a midwifery education program accredited by MEAC or a specific state approved midwifery education program